 Next month, I will celebrate the eighth anniversary of my second marriage.
 (Technically, it’s my third, but the first was so short I don’t count that one.)

 Here’s the skinny on mixing money and marriage, whether it’s your first or fifth time around.

 Financial adviser Suze Orman has said that everyone should have a prenuptial agreement, calling it “a sign of incredible trust and financial openness.”

 To put it politely, this statement is hogwash.

 A prenuptial agreement is a legal document whose purpose is to divide assets in the event of divorce.
 Calling it a “sign of incredible trust” is oxymoronic.
-They’re also expensive, typically costing several thousand dollars and up, so it’s silly to suggest even couples with no money should pay for one.
+These agreements are also expensive, typically costing several thousand dollars and up.

 That being said, there are at least two instances when you do need to consider a prenup.
 One is when one partner comes into a marriage with a great deal more money than the other.
 Another is a second marriage, especially if there are children from a previous marriage.